Project case study

 The project also shows why the right level of technical ambition matters.
 A simple Django application is more appropriate than an over-engineered architecture because the core problem is structured documentation, not distributed computing.

-The next stage would be to strengthen workflow, audit history, permissions, and reporting.
-Those additions would move the project from a prototype into something closer to a credible internal governance product.
+The next stage would be to strengthen workflow, audit history, permissions, test coverage, and reporting controls.
+Those additions would move the project from a useful internal tool towards a more credible governance product.

 Status

-The project is in use by a user.
-The core concept is strong and is ideal for its current limited useage, but the project would need further work before being treated as production-ready.
+The core concept is strong and appropriate for its current usage, but the project would need further work before being treated as production-ready.

 Priority future improvements include:

-The project remains useful as a portfolio example because it demonstrates how a regulatory documentation problem can be translated into a structured software product.
+The project remains useful as a portfolio example because it demonstrates how a healthcare IT governance problem can be translated into a structured software product.

-Rather than presenting it as a finished commercial system, it is better positioned as a design and development exercise in risk documentation, Django application design, and healthcare IT governance.
+Rather than presenting it as a finished commercial system, it is better positioned as a design and development exercise in risk documentation, Django application design, and NHS software risk governance.

 Back to Projects